SMTorg/smt/README.md

 pyDOE >= Version 0.3.8

 # How do I use the SMT?
-Clone the repository from github.
+Clone the repository from github then run:

+pip install name_folder

+or

-Go to the main folder 'SMT'.
+Go to the main folder.

 Install the toolbox by running: